bill742/github-viewer/README.md

 # github-viewer
-App to search GitHub accounts and repos.
+An AngularJS App to search GitHub accounts, repos, and contributors.
+Built using Angular 1.4.